RMNP: Row-Momentum Normalized Preconditioning for Scalable Matrix-Based Optimization: Analysis of Muon Preconditioner

 \paragraph{Logging Configuration} We use Weights \& Biases (wandb) for metric tracking.
 The diagonal dominance ratios are computed and logged at every training step.
 The metrics are computed within the optimizer's \texttt{step()} function, immediately after the momentum update and before the Newton-Schulz orthogonalization.
 In distributed training settings, the per-parameter metrics are computed locally on each GPU (parameters are distributed across GPUs), and the global statistics are synchronized via \texttt{all\_reduce} operations.

 \paragraph{Model and Training Configuration} We conduct the analysis on both GPT-2 and LLaMA model families to align with the main pre-training setting.
-For GPT-2, we analyze Small (125M), Medium (355M), and Large (770M) on OpenWebText; for LLaMA, we analyze 60M, 130M, and 350M on C4.
+For GPT-2, we analyze Small (125M), Medium (355M), and Large (770M) on OpenWebText; for LLaMA, we analyze 60M, 130M, 350M, and 1B on C4.
 Model scales, training steps, warm-up schedules, sequence length, and batch size follow the settings in Section~D.2 (Appendix~\ref{appendix:model_config}).
-In particular, GPT-2 uses 10K/20K/40K steps with sequence length 1024 and batch size 480, while LLaMA uses 10K/20K/60K steps with sequence length 256 and batch size 512.
+In particular, GPT-2 uses 10K/20K/40K steps with sequence length 1024 and batch size 480, while LLaMA uses 10K/20K/60K/90K steps with sequence length 256 and batch size 512.
 Optimization hyperparameters follow Appendix~\ref{appendix:hyperparams}; specifically, we use \textsc{Muon} with momentum $0.95$, weight decay $0.1$, and Newton-Schulz iteration steps of 5.

-\paragraph{Visualization} In Figures~\ref{fig:dominance_curves_appendix} and~\ref{fig:global_dominance_curves_appendix}, the transparent curves represent the raw logged values, while the solid curves are smoothed using simple moving average with a window size of 50.
+\paragraph{Visualization} In all dominance figures of this appendix, transparent curves represent the raw logged values, while the solid curves are smoothed using simple moving average with a window size of 50.
 The red dashed line at $y=1$ serves as a reference threshold---values above this line indicate that the diagonal elements dominate over the average off-diagonal magnitude, confirming diagonal dominance of the Gram matrix.
-The corresponding LLaMA results are shown in Figures~\ref{fig:Llama_dominance_curves_appendix} and~\ref{fig:Llama_global_dominance_curves_appendix}.
+Per-parameter $r_{\text{avg}}, r_{\min}, r_{\max}$ for three representative matrix parameters of GPT-2 and LLaMA are shown in Figures~\ref{fig:dominance_curves_appendix} and~\ref{fig:Llama_dominance_curves_appendix}.
+The cross-scale, cross-architecture comparison of the global ratios $\overline{r}_{\text{avg}}, \overline{r}_{\min}, \overline{r}_{\max}$ is reproduced from the main body in Figure~\ref{fig:gpt2_llama_global_ratio_appendix}.
+Per-parameter ratios for the two largest models---GPT-2 XLarge (1.5B) and LLaMA 1B---are reported in Figure~\ref{fig:xl_1b_dominance_curves_appendix}.